jrkerns/awesome-medphys/readme.md

 * [PlanCheck](https://github.com/LDClark/PlanCheck) - A version 15/16 read-only plugin script that checks: Plan DVH metrics including planSums and planSetups, with PDF reports and customizable templates.
 * [pyQAserver](https://github.com/brjdenis/pyqaserver) - Pyqaserver connects Pylinac and Orthanc with a simplistic web interface.
 * [QATrack+](https://github.com/qatrackplus/qatrackplus) - QATrack+ is a fully configurable, free, and open source (MIT License) web application for managing QA data for radiation therapy and medical imaging equipment.
+* [TotalSegmentator](https://github.com/wasserth/TotalSegmentator) - Tool for segmentation of 104 classes in CT images.
 * [VarianESAPI-FieldEditor](https://github.com/brjdenis/VarianESAPI-FieldEditor) - A Varian ESAPI script for viewing and editing field parameters, mostly MLC and Jaw positions and meterset weights.
+* [VarianESAPI-HalcyonGantryAngle](https://github.com/brjdenis/VarianESAPI-HalcyonGantryAngle) - Varian ESAPI script and standalone app to determine Halcyon cardinal gantry angle error by manually analyzing a 2D image of the CIRS Iso Phantom.
+* [VarianESAPI-EQD2Converter](https://github.com/brjdenis/VarianESAPI-EQD2Converter) - A Varian ESAPI script that can be used to convert nominal dose distributions to EQD2 or BED.

 ## Educational Resources